ashishsubedi/100-days-of-code/log.md

 **Today's Progress**: I learned pandas and taking course about different machine learning algorithms in Kaggle.

 **Thoughts** I feel pretty good about myself.
 I think I learned a lot today.
 Going to do this for 99 more days at least.

+### Day 2: December 12, 2019

+**Today's Progress**: I continued the intermediate machine learning course in Kaggle and also researched about different parameters in scikit tools.

+**Thoughts** Today was little bit more exhausting than yesterday.
+This took time.
+Still got to finish 3 more lessons, which I might complete by tomorrow.